CNMD-POSTECH/.github/profile/README.md

 <h2>👀 About CNMD:</h2>

-We are the **CNMD**, a research group in the Department of Materials Science and Engineering at **POSTECH**, located in Pohang, South Korea.
+A research group in the Department of Materials Science and Engineering at **POSTECH**, located in Pohang, South Korea.

 - **Location**   : Pohang, South Korea
 - **University**: POSTECH (Pohang University of Science and Technology)